xe1gyq/hamradio/documentation/SoftwareDefinedRadioDefinitions.md

 ## RTLSDR

 > This Wiki is intended to collect all sorts of disparate information concerning the use of the so called RTLSDR.
-If you wish to add to this wiki please contact the Osmocom guys and ask for editing access rights to this site. []()
+If you wish to add to this wiki please contact the Osmocom guys and ask for editing access rights to this site.
+[RTL SDR](http://rtlsdr.org/)

 # Linux Packages